LouisDesdoigts/dLux/docs/tutorials/introductory/overview.md

 ## Compiling and Optimisation

 Working within the `jax` framework allows us to compile our code to XLA, which can significantly speed up the execution of our code.
-Lets do this and see how fast out model is able to evaluate! `Zodiax` provides a simple interface that allows us to compile our _whole object_ to XLA using `zdx.filter_jit`, which is very convenient.
+Lets do this and see how fast our model is able to evaluate! `Zodiax` provides a simple interface that allows us to compile our _whole object_ to XLA using `zdx.filter_jit`, which is very convenient.

 ```python